zbalkan/zbalkan.github.io/_posts/2025-01-28-wazuhevtx.md

 ### Rule Testing with `wazuh-logtest`

 The `wazuh-logtest` tool is an interactive utility that enables users to test rules and decoders in isolation.
 It allows you to paste sample logs, view their processing lifecycle, and observe which rules match.
-This three-phase process—pre-decoding, decoding, and filtering—helps users debug decoders, refine rules, and validate expected behaviors.
+This three-phase process—pre-decoding, decoding, and filtering—helps users debug decoders, refine rules, and validate expected behaviours.
 You can find the [official documentation of the tool](https://documentation.wazuh.com/current/user-manual/reference/tools/wazuh-logtest.html) for parameters, [getting started guide](https://documentation.wazuh.com/current/user-manual/ruleset/testing.html), and [architecture](https://documentation.wazuh.com/current/development/wazuh-logtest.html) on Wazuh resources.

 #### How `wazuh-logtest` Works